West Virginia has no shortage of haunted locations to pay a visit to and that includes a number of haunted hotels, inns, and guesthouses.

-Join us as we explore some of the haunted hotels in West Virginia.
+Join us as we explore some of the most haunted hotels in West Virginia.

 There are also the ghosts of a slave named Reuben who was apparently hanged in the room that now serves as the dining room.
 Guests have reported seeing him sitting in the corner of the room and sometimes people see a napkin float in the air before falling to the table.

 There have also been reports of the spirit of an unnamed little girl who is often heard crying in room 206, but when people enter the room to check on her there is nobody there.